Identity management software provider Okta files for today’s second $100M IPO

 Sir Tim Berners-Lee warns of the threats to today’s web

-It looks like Snap’s (at least perceived) successful IPO has officially opened the window: following Yext officially filing for an IPO this afternoon, identity management software company Okta just dropped its official filing for an IPO.
+It looks like Snap’s (at least perceived) successful IPO has officially opened the window: Following Yext officially filing for an IPO this afternoon, identity management software company Okta just dropped its official filing for an IPO.

 After much hand-wringing about whether or not 2017 would avoid last year’s fate of an IPO drought, we’ve seen three IPOs all within the span of about a month and a half.
 Okta, like Yext, is looking to raise up to $100 million as of the Securities and Exchange Commission filing today.
 With Cisco snapping up AppDynamics right before it went public, investors and companies were waiting to see if there was actually some appetite for IPOs — which, apparently, there is plenty.At first blush, Okta’s financials show wide losses (around $22 million in the third quarter of 2016), but the burn isn’t accelerating.
 In the 2015 third quarter, Okta lost around $21.5 million.
 Its revenue nearly doubled in the October quarter last year, up to $38 million.
 Of course, this isn’t like an insane jump in revenue like a consumer IPO like Snap, but enterprise companies tend to show a more methodical growth rate.
 That tends to make them more reliable investments if the thesis remains sound.

-This also looks like another big potential win for Sequoia Capital, which owns a whopping 21.2% of the company.
+This also looks like another big potential win for Sequoia Capital, which owns a whopping 21.2 percent of the company.
 Andreessen-Horowitz, Khosla Ventures and Greylock Partners also have major ownership stakes in the company.
 It’s not at the scale of a massive IPO like Snap, but it’s the sum of all these smaller enterprise IPOs that can help define the success stories for various firms.

 Okta specializes in identity management software, though it’s been expanding into security, mobile device management and two-factor authentication.
 This is important for larger corporations that start to have sprawling sets of applications across multiple divisions.
 Corporations need to ensure that all these services don’t serve as entry points for potential breaches and make it easier for employees to manage their access to a wide array of tools that they might need to do their jobs.
-One example would be reducing the number of password resets, which can be a huge headache for IT departments.)
+One example would be reducing the number of password resets, which can be a huge headache for IT departments.

 As for risk factors, there are two big ones that stand out here: reliance on Amazon’s web services (like a whole host of other services), and a reliance on open source technology.
-The Amazon risk factor’s an easy one to unpack — a minor screwup can end up bringing a whole segment of the Internet down.
+The Amazon risk factor’s an easy one to unpack — a minor screwup can end up bringing a whole segment of the internet down.
 Corporations don’t quite have the luxury of having their services just drop off the grid and not operating for a while.

 “A prolonged AWS service disruption affecting our platform for any of the foregoing reasons could damage our reputation with current and potential customers, expose us to liability, cause us to lose customers or otherwise harm our business,” the company said in its S-1 filing.
 “We may also incur significant costs for using alternative equipment or taking other actions in preparation for, or in reaction to, events that damage the AWS services we use.”